ccamel/awesome-ccamel/README.md

 - [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes
 - [anvaka/git-also](https://github.com/anvaka/git-also) - For a `file` in your git repository, prints other files that are most often committed together
 - [aquiladev/ipfs-action](https://github.com/aquiladev/ipfs-action) - GitHub Action for upload to IPFS.
 Supports Pinata, Infura pinning service as well as direct upload.
+- [ashutosh1919/react-awesome-loaders](https://github.com/ashutosh1919/react-awesome-loaders) - 🚀  High quality, super responsive and completely customisable Loading Animations to insert into your website with single line of code.
 - [assemblee-virtuelle/Semantic-Bus](https://github.com/assemblee-virtuelle/Semantic-Bus) - object flow treatment,  data transformation
 - [atmoner/cosmos-faucet](https://github.com/atmoner/cosmos-faucet) - Cosmos-faucet is a simple alternative to the tendermint/faucet script
 - [axept/open-parse](https://github.com/axept/open-parse) - Get RESTful API to your data store, schemas, users and security management and bring up your own BaaS in a few minutes